Boyd massacre: Background

+Massacre

 Killings

 Three days after Boyd's arrival, the Māori invited Captain Thompson to follow their canoes to find suitable kauri trees.
 Thompson, his chief officer and three others followed the canoes to the entrance of the Kaeo River.
 The remaining crew stayed aboard with the passengers, preparing the vessel for the voyage to Britain.

 When the boats were out of sight of Boyd, the Māori attacked the five pākehā (foreigners), killing them all with clubs and axes.
 The Māori stripped the clothes from the victims and a group donned them to disguise themselves as Europeans.
 Another group carried the bodies to their pā (village) to be eaten.

 At dusk the disguised group manned the longboat, and at nightfall they slipped alongside the Boyd and were greeted by the crew.
 Other Māori canoes awaited the signal to attack.
-The first to die was a ship's officer: the attackers then crept around the deck, stealthily killing all the crew.
+The first to die was an officer of the ship: the attackers then crept around the deck, stealthily killing all the crew.
 The passengers were called to the deck and then killed and dismembered.
 Five people hid up the mast among the rigging, where they witnessed the events.

+Survivors

 The next morning the survivors saw a large canoe carrying chief Te Pahi from the Bay of Islands enter the harbour.
 The chief had come to the area to trade with the Whangaroa Māori.
 The Europeans called out to Te Pahi's canoe for help.
-After Te Pahi had gathered the survivors from the Boyd, they headed for shore.
-But two Whangaroa canoes pursued them.
+After Te Pahi had gathered the survivors from the Boyd, they headed for shore, but two Whangaroa canoes pursued them.
 As the survivors fled along the beach, Te Pahi watched as the pursuers caught and killed all but one.

-European survivors

 Five people were spared in the massacre: Ann Morley and her baby, in a cabin; apprentice Thomas Davis (or Davison), hidden in the hold; the second mate; and two-year-old Elizabeth "Betsey" Broughton, taken by a local chief who put a feather in her hair and kept her for three weeks before she was rescued.
-The second mate was killed and eaten when his usefulness in making fish-hooks was exhausted.
+The second mate was initially forced to make fish-hooks, but his captors found his skill unsatisfactory, so they killed and ate him, too.

-Boyds destruction
+Wreck

 The Whangaroa Māori towed Boyd towards their village until it grounded on mudflats near Motu Wai (Red Island).
 They spent several days ransacking the ship, tossing flour, salt pork, and bottled wine overboard.
-The Māori were interested in a large cache of muskets and gunpowder.

-About 20 Māori smashed barrels of gunpowder and attempted to make the muskets functional.
-Chief Piopio sparked a flint.
-This ignited the gunpowder, causing a massive explosion that killed him and nine other Māori instantly.
+When up to 20 Māori found a cache of muskets and gunpowder, they smashed barrels of gunpowder and attempted to make the muskets functional.
+Chief Piopio sparked a flint which was said to have ignited the gunpowder, causing a massive explosion that killed him and nine other Māori instantly.
 A fire then swept the ship igniting its cargo of whale oil.
 Soon all that was left of Boyd was a burnt-out sunken hull.
 Māori declared the hull tapu, sacred or prohibited.